 Desmond’s Army started as Justice for Desmond in 2012 with Micah Rapini at the helm.
 Desmond was a boxer/pit mix who was a victim of Domestic Violence.
 Alex Wullaert used Desmond for revenge in retaliation for his pregnant girlfriend leaving him.
 Wullaert used Desmond as his personal punching bag, starving, torturing and eventually choking Desmond to death.

-Over the next few years there were a handful of cases.
-In 2016 – it was the third year of Desmond’s Law going through legislation and a case of 2 hanged dogs in Bristol, Ct that led to the decision to reorganize as Desmond’s Army.
-I called on original members Christine Kiernan and Cheryl Valukevich saying it’s time to go forward as Desmond’s Army.
+Over the next few years, there were a handful of cases.
+In 2016 – the third year of Desmond’s Law going through legislation and a case of 2 hanged dogs in Bristol, Ct- led to the decision to reorganize as Desmond’s Army.
+I called on original members Christine Kiernan and Cheryl Valukevich, saying it was time to go forward as Desmond’s Army.

 We regrouped, designed our signature purple shirts, had signs made and instilled a code of conduct for court.

 In 2018 it was Linda Pleva, our VP and Treasurer, Candace Bouchard, our VP and Secretary, and myself who took the next step and brought Desmond’s Army Animal Law Advocates to the status of a 501c3 organization.
 With over 30 dedicated and tirelessly hard working volunteers we have achieved award-winning status.